Joschroe2/Joschroe2/README.md

 About me:
-- Hi, I’m Jonas
+- Hi, I’m Kira
-- I’m interested in playing guitar and programming
+- I’m interested in playing intruments and programming
-- I’m currently learning programming with different languages like php and sql
-- I already learned Python, Java, HTML, CSS and JavaScript
+- I like making games

 <!---
 Joschroe2/Joschroe2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.